Teaching students to write critically about texts can be extraordinarily difficult when the students themselves are not connecting with the content.

 - Review the written materials alongside the audio or video files in order to give them constructive feedback on how they can improve their scripting to create a higher quality vlog or podcast.
 Optional: Have students swap with a partner for peer feedback.

-- Have students re-record their vlog or podcast episode after integrating your and/or peer feedback.
+- Have students re-record and resubmit their vlog or podcast episode after integrating your and/or peer feedback.

 - Continue this process for further recordings as needed, and build in evaluation and grading as you see fit.